youos/hocon-editor/README.md

 Unique, because the editor only works as long as your selected sources contain only **one** application.conf

 Once you have finished with selecting your folders, you can start to view and edit a merged configuration.
-You can click through the TreeView on the left panel and get information to every tree item you click on on the right panel.
+You can click through the TreeView on the left panel and get information about every tree item you click on on the right panel.

 #### This information contains: